-Patients with ANY of the following symptoms, that are new worsening or different from their usual state and not related to other known causes or conditions, should call HSN’s COVID-19 Assessment Center between 9am and 5pm, 7 days/week at (705)-671-7373 or fill out the new online form to request an appointment:
+Patients who have been directed by public health to book a test or patients with ANY of the following symptoms, that are new worsening or different from their usual state and not related to other known causes or conditions, should fill out the online form to request an appointment or call the Assessment Centre between 9am and 5pm, 7 days/week at 705-671-7373.

 • Shortness of breath *If you are having difficulty breathing or experiencing other severe symptoms, call 911 immediately.
 Advise them of your symptoms and travel history.

 • Runny nose or nasal congestion (not due to seasonal allergies)

 • New decreased loss of taste or sense of smell

 • Muscle aches, unexplained fatigue, malaise (general feeling of discomfort, weakness, or illness that has recently developed)